mindylindsey/art-of-agility/docs/evaluation/monitor.md

 Although such a cause might be a reason for your team to ensure that backup testing equipment is available, it would not necessarily be a reason to change the way in which stories are sized or change the length of the team’s sprint to give the more time to finish tasks.

 When deciding on whether to implement changes, you should also consider the maturity of your team.
-Is your team new to Agile scrum and not experienced with sizing work for short development cycles?
+Is your team new to Scrum and not experienced with sizing work for short development cycles?
 Do you have new team members who take longer to perform tasks, as they are unfamiliar with the technology used by your team?
 If you answer is yes to either of these questions, you might want to consider ways that you can get everyone comfortable working in an Agile environment and/or with new technology.